pytorch/PiPPy/README.md

 distributed initialization which only materializes a pipeline stage on its corresponding GPU worker.
 For details, please see PiPPy's `Pipe.defer_stage_init` API.

-In adition, some backend options need to be passed to RPC initialization.
+In addition, some backend options need to be passed to RPC initialization.
 RPC by default uses the TensorPipe backend that supports point-to-point communication in an asynchronous manner.
 Configurations for TensorPipe can be specified with a `TensorPipeRpcBackendOptions` object.
 Here is an example: